Session 4: Tic-Tac-Toe with React, No npm Required

 Because the React version is still just an HTML file, GitHub Pages can host it directly.

-- Use emoji instead of X and O
+Use emoji instead of X and O

-- Change the board colors
+Change the square and button colors

-- Add a score tracker for multiple rounds
+Add a score tracker

 Common Issues